A call for collaboration: excellent care for all

 Collaboration with our Clinic – How it Works

-Our Chiropractors [OUR TEAM] provide medical professionals with a complete evidence-based Musculoskeletal Chiropractic Report regarding their patient’s chiropractic care and prognosis.
+Our Chiropractors provide medical professionals with a complete evidence-based Musculoskeletal Chiropractic Report regarding their patient’s chiropractic care and prognosis.
 A complete synopsis outlining examination findings, x-ray interpretation and diagnosis are included along with follow-up and discharge reports.

 We work together with you by providing excellence in chiropractic and patient-centered care.
 As your trusted collaborative health care professional, here are some examples of the reports we send you: